 The Skills First Internship program works to provide equitable access to quality internships for diverse college intern candidates and college students of color.
 Through Skills First, the Chamber hopes to encourage organizations to rethink hiring strategies and lead in the creation of a diverse workforce that is more reflective of our region.

-Skills First offers employers a skill-based, identity-blind hiring platform that reduces hiring bias by substituting the request for a traditional resume with a standardized application that puts the focus solely on the skills an applicant brings to the table, instead of a focus on where they acquired those skills.
+Skills First offers employers a skill-based hiring platform that reduces hiring bias by substituting the request for a traditional resume with a standardized application that puts the focus solely on the skills an applicant brings to the table, instead of a focus on where they acquired those skills.

 Through Skills First, the GBCC worked with dozens of pipeline partners such as college career services offices and college access and success organizations - like UMass Boston, Bottom Line and the Benjamin Franklin Institute of Technology – to funnel students to these internship postings.
 These partnerships produced a diverse and qualified pipeline of applicants: our pipeline partners were the referral source of 40 percent of all open applications.

 From January to May 2019, the GBCC recruited seven Boston-based companies to participate in a pilot of Skills First Internships.
 Those early adopters include:

 - John Hancock

 - Suffolk Construction

 - Vertex Pharmaceuticals

 During the pilot period, 13 internships were posted, 189 applications were submitted, and five interns were hired through the program.